tiagosiebler/bybit-api/docs/BYBIT_SDK_QUICKSTART_GUIDE.md

 > This guide can be read in tutorial format on the Siebly Website: [Bybit JavaScript REST API & WebSocket Tutorial](https://siebly.io/sdk/bybit/javascript/tutorial)
 <!-- siebly:website-omit:end -->

 This tutorial walks through a practical Bybit REST API, WebSocket stream, and WebSocket API integration using [`bybit-api`](https://www.npmjs.com/package/bybit-api), the Bybit JavaScript and TypeScript SDK by Siebly.io.
+It also covers HTTP, HTTPS, and SOCKS proxy configuration for REST API calls, streams, and WebSocket API connections.

 The SDK handles the repetitive parts: HMAC and RSA request signing, Bybit API endpoint routing, testnet and demo trading differences, WebSocket authentication, heartbeats, reconnects, resubscribe behavior, WebSocket API request/response matching, and TypeScript request and response definitions.
 The sections below move from installation and client choice to public calls, private auth, trading flows, WebSocket API commands, environments, and production checks.